 Via Pian del Giullari 11/r

 055 220 053

-Good, popular spot, tablecloths but not fancy, delicious food.
-My friend Ora lives a few steps away and likes it a lot.
+Good, popular spot, mostly Florentines, tablecloths but not fancy.
+Delicious food.
+My friend Ora, who likes it a lot, lives a few steps away, and turned me on to it.

 Via di Terzollina 3/R

 I can’t say enough good things about Benedetta Vitali, the chef who owns place and is chef.
 She’s cooking the great modernized (but not molecular!)Tuscan food.
 It’s one of the Florentine restaurants I urge people to eat at.
 Tell her how much I miss her, and give her my love.

 Baroni Alimentari (inside Mercato Centrale - stand no. 256-280)

 Paola Baroni is the woman to talk to.
 She sells exceptional percorino by Corzano e Paterno, from 1 week old to 1 year old.
 Nice wines, other cheeses, salumi, condimenti.
 Give her my love, please.

 Da Nerbone (No website - you’ll see why; Inside the Mercato Centrale)